 Confucius is said to have met Zisang Bozi by chance while walking around the countryside and appears to have been quite taken by his easygoing ways.
 This would fit with the overriding message of Chapter 2 of Book 6, the only passage in which Zisang is mentioned in the Analects, though of course it doesn’t mean that this theory is correct.
 Continue reading Contemporary figures in the Analects of Confucius: Zisang Bozi

 Ran Yong asked about Zisang Bozi.
-Confucius said: “He’s fine with his easygoing ways.”
-Ran Yong said: “Taking your duties seriously while being easygoing towards the people might be OK.
-But being easygoing towards yourself and the people is going too far.
+Confucius said: “His simple approach is fine.”
+Ran Yong said: “Taking your duties seriously while adopting a simple approach towards the people might be OK.
+But taking a simple approach towards your duties and your own conduct is going too far.
 Am I right?”
 Confucius said: “You are right.”
 (1)

 Someone said: “Ran Yong is good but not eloquent.”
 Confucius said: “What use is eloquence?
 A smooth tongue creates many enemies.
 I don’t know whether Ran Yong is good; but he definitely has no need for eloquence.”
 (1)

 The ability to speak clearly and persuasively is vital for getting on in the world no matter what profession you are in.
 People who speak confidently are far more likely to be regarded more favorably than their shy or tongue-twisted counterparts even though they probably know a lot less about what they are talking about than the ones who sit quietly besides them.
 Continue reading Leadership lessons from Confucius: what use is eloquence?